 Comprehensive loss includes net loss as well as other changes in stockholders' equity (deficit) that result from transactions and economic events other than those with stockholders.
-For the years ended December 31, 2011, 2012 and 2013 and for the cumulative period from inception (November 22, 2005) through December 31, 2013, there was no difference between net loss and comprehensive loss.
+For the years ended December 31, 2011 and 2012, the nine months ended September 30, 2012 and 2013 (unaudited), the cumulative period from inception (November 22, 2005) through December 31, 2012 and the cumulative period from inception (November 22, 2005) through September 30, 2013 (unaudited), there was no difference between net loss and comprehensive loss.